Funding Your Program

 How Do Our Students Fund Their Programs?

 - The MACCP program provides a tuition-reduction scholarship to every student entering the program for full-time study.
+It is roughly equivalent to the cost of one semester’s tuition and is divided evenly across the four semesters of your program.

 - Most of our students fund their programs through a combination of tuition-reduction scholarships, federal and private student loans, and tuition remission (for employees of Boston University).
 We strongly encourage all applicants and current students to regularly check scholarship listings both within Boston University and through outside organizations.
 There is money out there!